-3. No 120-Volt Power While Utilizing Inverter Power
+3. No 120-Volt Power using Inverter Power

-- First complete all steps found under No 12-volt Power. - Verify no breakers found within the power center have been tripped. - Ensure the inline inverter fuse is not blown - Verify all molex connectors at the inverter are properly seated and proper connection is being made. - Then complete all steps found under No 120-volt Power by Shore Power.
+- First complete all steps found under No 12-volt Power. - Verify no breakers found within the power center have been tripped. - Ensure the inline inverter fuse is not blown - Verify all molex connectors at the inverter are properly seated and proper connection is being made. - Then complete all steps found under No 120volt Power by Shore Power.